stefan-b-jakobsson/x16-upgrade/README.md

 # X16-UPGRADE

-**WARNING**: This tool is under development, and is experimental.
+**WARNING**: This tool is experimental.

 ## Introduction

-The purpose of this program is to upgrade the three major firmware components of the Commander X16:
+This program upgrades the three major firmware components of the Commander X16:

 - Kernal ROM
 - VERA
 - SMC

-It is recommended that you have access to this README file during an update.
-The README file provides more in-depth information about possible warnings and errors that are displayed while updating.
+Keep this README accessible during updates for troubleshooting.

 ## User Interface

 ### General

-The program's user interface consists of multiple screens, one for each step of the upgrade process.
+The user interface of the program guides you through each step of the upgrade process with dedicated screens.

 - Screen 1: Select package file
 - Screen 2: Display information about the selected package file